Facebook: Racial bias

 Facebook was accused of committing "systemic" racial bias by the Equal Employment Opportunity Commission based on the complaints of three rejected candidates and a current employee of the company.
-The three rejected employees along with the Operational Manager at Facebook as of March 2021 accused the firm of discriminating against Black people.
+The three rejected employees, along with the Operational Manager at Facebook as of March 2021, accused the firm of discriminating against Black people.
 The EEOC initiated an investigation into the case in March 2021.

 Shadow profiles

 A "shadow profile" refers to the data Facebook collects about individuals without their explicit permission.
 For example, the "like" button that appears on third-party websites allows the company to collect information about an individual's internet browsing habits, even if the individual is not a Facebook user.
 Data can also be collected by other users.
 For example, a Facebook user can link their email account to their Facebook to find friends on the site, allowing the company to collect the email addresses of users and non-users alike.
 Over time, countless data points about an individual are collected; any single data point perhaps cannot identify an individual, but together allows the company to form a unique "profile".

 This practice has been criticized by those who believe people should be able to opt-out of involuntary data collection.
 Additionally, while Facebook users have the ability to download and inspect the data they provide to the site, data from the user's "shadow profile" is not included, and non-users of Facebook do not have access to this tool regardless.
-The company has also been unclear whether or not it is possible for a person to revoke Facebook's access to their "shadow profile".
+The company has also been unclear whether it is possible for a person to revoke Facebook's access to their "shadow profile".